GTK SourceView Highlighting

 touch test.garbage

-Now open a terminal, and launch the text editor.
+Now you need to shut down every running instance of your text editor.
+All instances.
+Then open a terminal and launch the text editor.
 The reason for using a terminal to launch is that it will display any errors,

 xed test.garbage

-If all is good, the text editor will pop up the test file, recognise it has the extension ‘.garbage’, then find the XML config file.
+If all is good, the text editor will pop up the test file, recognise it has the extension ‘.garbage’, then find the XML ‘lang’ file.
 The text editor should show the language as ‘Garbage’ in the display somewhere.
 It should apply the contents of the configuration in the file.
 Currently that is a copy of some other language description.
 But hey, if all that happened, that is a remarkably easy start.

 Edit the new file for highlighting